M-Moussa-De/PHP_Laravel_Course/1st assignment/README.md

 # First week assignment

+Some basic assignments/problems to prove the basic knowledge of PHP

+## Getting started

+The directory includes a few files and every file starts with a number indicating the problem number in the assignment (found below).

+To test the output of any file you need in the terminal to run this simple command `php index.php`

+This index file is the entry point for all files.
+After this command, you will get a message asking for the desired file number you want to execute

+and you should follow the notifications you might get and then you will get the answer to this particular problem.

+## The assignments

 1-Write a PHP program to print 'Hello' on screen and then print your name on a separate line.

 Expected Output :